saiyam911/learning-library/workshops/cloud-native-devops-workshop/AppDeploy-JCS-DevCS-DBCS/README.md

 ![](images/Alpha_Office_Application_Workshop-33.png)

-+ Open a new tab in the browser and enter the following URL: `https://<Public IP of Load Balancer>/AlphaProducts`
++ Open a new tab in the browser and enter the following URL: `https://<Public IP of JCS instance/AlphaProducts`

 + On the security warning click **ADVANCED** and then click **Proceed to ...**